1NTRO4/SentiCrpyto/README.md

 Models are trained on 80% of the dataset.

 They are trained for 7 epochs with a batch size of 16.
+### Directory

+1- Annotated Dictionary- in this folder file containing the source used in scraping the web for top cryptocurrencies, exchanges and abbreviations and the annotated dictionary.

+a- Source code- top_crypto_scraping_annotation.ipynb

+b- Entity Dictionary  annotataion_dict.json

+2- data- in this folder the source code for scrapping the news headlines and the extracted headlines.

+source Code is -  main scrapping.ipynb

+Streamlit_app _  contains the trained model ands its configuration

 ### Evaluation
 All models are evaluated on the remaining 20% test set using accuracy and F1 score.